Wyman-Gordon

 Wyman-Gordon is a company that designs and manufactures complex metal components.
 Founded in 1883 as a manufacturer of crankshafts for looms, it has a long history of making forged metal components, particularly for the aerospace industry.
-Wyman-Gordon is now a subsidiary of Precision Castparts Corp., and is based in Houston, Texas.
-It has 13 plants in five countries, and employed about 2,500 people as of 2012.
+Wyman-Gordon is a wholly owned subsidiary of Precision Castparts Corp., and is based in Houston, Texas.
+It has thirteen (13) plants in five countries, and employed about 2,500 people as of 2012.

+Wyman-Gordon is now ultimately owned by Warren Buffett’s Berkshire Hathaway as a result of the latter company’s acquisition of PCC in January 2016.

 History

 Early years

-The Worcester Drop Forge Works was founded in Worcester, Massachusetts in 1883 by Horace Wyman and Lyman Gordon.
+The Worcester Drop Forge Works was founded in Worcester, Massachusetts, in 1883 by Horace Wyman and Lyman Gordon.
 It was later renamed the Wyman-Gordon Company.

 The company began with eight people in a small wooden factory building, forging crankshafts for looms.
 A 50-horsepower steam engine provided power for the drop hammers and other equipment.

 The fathers of the founders were both managers at the Crompton Loom Works and helped their sons' business win contracts for the crankshafts and for pistol and micrometer components.

 The company won contracts from railroads for automatic couplers and from bicycle manufacturers for sprockets, spindles, and pedals, having gained a reputation for the high quality of its early work.

 From around 1902, it also began filling orders for crankshafts from manufacturers of the recently invented automobile.